Meet Sunil Devalia

-After Sunil moved to the UK in his teens, initially to a boarding school in Kent, he found himself drawn to the mythology of the Celts and their deep-rooted respect for the natural world.
+From an early age, I was also enthralled by the Scottish explorer David Livingstone, who studied Africa’s animals closely and was once attacked by a lion.
+When I moved to the UK in my teens, initially to a boarding school in Kent, I found myself drawn to the mythology of the Celts and their deep-rooted respect for the natural world.

 Learn about the design and moulding processes involved in our handcrafted champagne coolers